travis-ci/docs-travis-ci-com/STYLE.md

 {: .column-2 }
 ```

+#### In-page table of contents

+All pages have tables of contents generated automatically from H2 and H3

+To remove the TOC from a page add `no_toc: true` to the frontmatter.

 ### Beta features

 Mark all beta features with a specially formatted note.
 Both the `> BETA` and